-Making shadow art is a fun way to get kids outside learning and flexing their creative muscles while having fun!
+Making shadow sidewalk chalk art is a fun way to get kids outside learning and flexing their creative muscles while having fun creating art outdoors.

-Shadow art outdoor science is a hands-on STEAM activity that will help children learn that shadows are created when an object blocks light.
+Shadow art outdoor science is a hands-on STEAM activity that will help children learn about shadow science and that shadows are formed when an object blocks light.

-In this art and science activity, children will have the opportunity to use their bodies and other objects to block the light of the sun in order to create a shadow.
-Then they can create shadow art!
+In this art and science activity, ask children to use their bodies and other objects to block the sun’s light to create a shadow.

-- Open space with no shadows and no clouds overhead.
+- Ample open space with no shadows and no clouds overhead.
 Driveways, parking lots, and playgrounds work well.

 - sidewalk chalk